 Traditional student credit cards often serve up the memory of a “starter card” with limited functionality, but today’s student credit cards are powerful tools for students to build their credit and earn rewards.
-Bonuses for good grades, no annual fees, rewards programs, and competitive APRs make the notion of a starter card for students obsolete.
+Annual statement credits for good grades, no annual fees, rewards programs, and competitive APRs make the notion of a starter card for students obsolete.
 Our top choice for students is below, and it offers some great perks, including rewards:

 10. Top Rewards Card for “Good” Credit

 If you’ve paid your bills on time, had your lines of credit for a while, and kept your credit utilization under 30%, you’ve likely earned yourself pretty good credit, which is typically considered to be a FICO score above 700.
 With good credit, there are quite a few options for a rewards card that provides a competitive cash back or points program.
 The following reward card offers an outstanding cash back percentage on every purchase with no limits, no restrictions, and no expiration to the rewards:

 Even if you may have missed a few payments or have a high credit utilization ratio, there are several rewards credit cards for fair credit, or those with a FICO score between 630 and 700.
 If you can get your credit utilization to 30% or less, prioritize your monthly payments, and have a healthy mix of credit accounts open, then using your credit card responsibly can help you build your score.
 Our best fair credit rewards credit card does not charge an annual fee and offers some great benefits through its rewards program, including cash back: